leo-project/leofs/docs/RFCS/data_protection/ssec.md

 ## Drawbacks

-* LeoFS certainly degrade the read performance when retrieving an encrypted object *(secure data)* because LeoGateway never cache objects to securely protect data.
+* Compared with an unencrypted object, LeoFS certainly degrade the read performance when retrieving an encrypted object *(secure data)* because LeoGateway never caches the objects to securely protect.

 ## Rationale and Alternatives